ashbythorpe/selenider/tests/testthat/_snaps/format.md

       print(elements)
     Output
       A collection of selenider elements selecting:
-      The elements with css selector ".myclass", xpath ".//a", and link text "Link".
+      The elements with css selector ".myclass", xpath ".//a", and name "name".

 ---